nanisakhanyan/marketingindividualproject/README.md

-# Pyrthon package for RFM and Customer segmentation.
+# Python package for RFM and Customer segmentation.

 To develop customer loyalty and selecting profitable clients it is important to identify customer segments.
 RFM (Recency-Frequency-Monetary) analysis is a simple technique for behavior based customer segmentation.
 By examining three categories which are:
  1. How recently a customer has purchased (recency),